 - It triggers tests automatically as part of every commit or merge.

-- It provides real-time feedback directly into your CI dashboards.
+- It provides real-time feedback directly into your CI dashboards, making QA AI a reliable partner in DevOps pipelines.

 - It eliminates the need for manual test scheduling or execution.